One-Point Restricted Conformal Blocks and the Fusion Tensor Product: Abstract

 \section{Abstract}

-We investigate the one-point restriction of the conformal blocks on $(\P^1,\infty, w,0)$ defined by modules over a vertex operator algebra.
-By restricting the module attached to the point $\infty$ to its bottom degree, we obtain a new formula to calculate fusion rules using a module over the degree-zero Borcherds' Lie algebra.
-This formula holds under more general assumptions than Frenkel-Zhu's fusion rules theorem.
-By restricting the module attached to the point $w$ to its bottom degree, we obtain several variants of Li's nuclear democracy theorem for vertex operator algebras.
+We investigate a one-point restriction of conformal blocks on $(\P^1,\infty,1,0)$ associated with modules over a vertex operator algebra.
+By restricting the module attached to the point $\infty$ to its bottom degree, we obtain a new formula for computing fusion rules in terms of a left $A(V)$-module $M^1\odot M^2$ over the Zhu algebra $A(V)$.
+As a consequence, for strongly rational VOAs, the construction of $M^1\odot M^2$ induces the fusion tensor product on the module category $\Mod(A(V))$.